larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 What to expect: SATA disks and SSDs may respond more consistently after idle time.
 The downside is slightly higher power consumption, especially on laptops.

+OPTIONAL: Only for SATA SSDs and desktops, not laptops.

 ```zsh
 # Create folder
 mkdir -p /etc/udev/rules.d